 23. Office temperature also plays a part in productivity, and studies have shown cold temperatures induce feelings of sadness and productivity levels drop.

-24. In Condeco’s 2019/20 Modern Workplace Survey, 37% global business leaders said improving productivity would be the great potential benefit to investing in the workplace of the future.
+24. In Condeco’s 2019/20 Modern Workplace Survey, 37% of global business leaders said improving productivity would be the great potential benefit when investing in the workplace of the future.
 Bonus stat, this number rises to 51% from our friends down under in Australia.

 25. But maybe it’s all about the actual building, a study by Environmental Health Perspectives, found moving to a green building improves decision making performance by 8%.